-Figure 2 shows the results of the evaluation for chronological problem presentation (results for random ordering were similar).
-Results support that the storage of solved problems-case learning alone-improves the performance of the system, but also show that this policy is not sufficient because the number of high confidence solutions is increased but the number of low quality solutions is not decreasing (see second column in Figure 2).
+Table 11.2 shows the results of the evaluation for chronological problem presentation (results for random ordering were similar).
+Results support that the storage of solved problems-case learning alone-improves the performance of the system, but also show that this policy is not sufficient.
+Although the number of high-confidence solutions increased significantly, the decrease of low-quality solutions is not statistically significant (see second column in table 11.2).

-A second conclusion from the results is that the main contribution of using introspection to refine retrieval knowledge is to reduce the number of low quality solutions (a 36.67~% reduction).
+A second conclusion from the results is that the main contribution of using introspection to refine retrieval knowledge is to reduce the number of low-quality solutions (a 36.67 percent reduction compared with case learning alone).
 In our design application this improvement is achieved by providing more accurate ranking policies for determining the chemical process to be realized.